jamesmh/coravel/README.md

 [![CircleCI](https://circleci.com/gh/jamesmh/coravel/tree/master.svg?style=svg)](https://circleci.com/gh/jamesmh/coravel/tree/master)

 Coravel allows you to build .Net Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app**.
-Allow

-Coravel tackle the configuration and infrastructural details for you - and **build your app**!
+Allow Coravel to tackle the configuration and infrastructural details for you - and **build your app**!

 > In other words, Coravel simply makes your code say what it does.